We’re First Baptist Church of Graham, a moderate Baptist church, conveniently located at 224 N. Main Street in Graham, NC.

 We welcome you to come dressed however you chose – either dresses and coats and ties, or polo shirts, khakis or jeans.

-We have a great staff, headed up by our Senior Pastor, Rev. Travis Russell.
-Rev. Shannon Hall, is our Associate Pastor of Music & Family Ministries.
+We have a great staff, headed up by our Associate Pastor, Rev. Shannon Hall.

 Our Sunday services are conducted at 11:00am.
 The services are broadcast live on radio stations 1200-AM or 104.5FM.
 We also have a mid-week Prayer Service/Bible Study on Wednesday nights starting at 6:30pm.

 First Baptist Church Graham has weekly Prayer Service each Wednesday starting at 6:30pm.
-After the Prayer Service, we have Bible Study at 6:45pm, conducted by our Senior Pastor, Rev. Travis Russell and our Associate Pastor of Music & Family Ministries, Rev. Shannon Hall.
+After the Prayer Service, we have Bible Study at 6:45pm, conducted by our Associate Pastor, Rev. Shannon Hall.
+On some occasions, other ministers in our church and laypersons will conduct the Bible Study.
 These meetings are held in the Ministry Center, which is located to the left of the main sanctuary in a separate building.
 See the slide below.
 Come and join us each Wednesday night @ 6:30 in our Ministry Center.
 Dress casual, as this is a casual meeting with opportunities for participation.